 A cornerstone is required for all new buildings as a part of the exterior wall.
-The cornerstone must be a cut stone block having a smooth face of size adequate to present the following incised letters: UNITED STATES OF AMERICA, (PRESIDENT'S NAME), PRESIDENT, GENERAL SERVICES ADMINISTRATION, (YEAR OF PROJECT COMPLETION).
-Only the name of the President is allowed on the cornerstone.
+The cornerstone must be a cut stone block having a smooth face of size adequate to present the following incised letters: UNITED STATES OF AMERICA, (PRESIDENT'S NAME), PRESIDENT, (ADMINISTRATOR'S NAME), ADMINISTRATOR, GENERAL SERVICES ADMINISTRATION, (YEAR OF CONSTRUCTION START), (YEAR OF PROJECT COMPLETION).
 The words UNITED STATES OF AMERICA should be in letters 50 mm (2 in.) high and other letters should be proportionally sized by rank.